About the Journal

 During submission the authors are made aware and need to confirm that their submitted manuscript does not involve any form of research misconduct, including in particular: plagiarism(including self-plagiarism), manipulation of authorship, data falsification, interference with the review process, etc.

 In dealing with allegations of research misconduct, Genetic Resources follows the guidelines of COPE.
-The editors may use anti-plagiarism software to check a manuscript or contact the authors for explanations.
+The editors use anti-plagiarism software to check a manuscript or contact the authors for explanations.
 Any submissions associated with research misconduct will be rejected.
-Genetic Resources publishes corrections, errata and retractions when appropriate, as quickly as possible, and following the guidelines of COPE
+Genetic Resources publishes corrections, errata and retractions when appropriate, as quickly as possible, and following the guidelines of COPE.

 Review and decision policy